Frequently Asked Questions:

 About Private Health Services Plan Costs

 The health service you paid for will be taxed differently depending on the province you received it in, and those taxes (GST, PST, HST, etc) are fully reimbursible so make sure you include them on your claim.
-However, because DR Associates processes your claim in Alberta the only tax you pay on our administration fee is 5% GST no matter what province in Canada you live in.
+However, because DR Associates processes your claim in Alberta the only tax you pay on our administration fee is 5% GST, no matter what Canadian province you live in.

 Like traditional benefit plans from insurance companies, all payments from an HSA are tax-free.
 However, unlike a bonus or pay increase, an HSA reimbursement is not deemed a taxable benefit to the employee.
 This can save your employees significant dollars compared to providing them with additional earnings (which get taxed) in order to purchase health benefits.
 Note: the Class A reimbursement level is reserved for the business owner (Planholder) and, if incorporated, will not have a specific annual dollar limit.

 No. A DR Associates PHSP is a service sold to your business for a one-time $100 fee regardless of the number of Covered Employees.
 Further, we do not charge any fees to adjust your list of Covered Employees or their Coverage Classes.
 You can make any changes to your plan free of charge at any time.
 Just send us an email to add or delete employees or classes of employees or raise or lower their annual limit, or make any other change to your plan that you want to.

 No, all plan changes are free of charge at DR Associates.
 You can simply send us an email with the changes on an Appendix A form or include your changes with your next claim and we will update the records at no charge.